 Everyday life: the setting for disciple-making

-Jesus taught his disciples to shepherds in fields and fishermen in boats.
+Jesus taught shepherds in fields and fishermen in boats.
 God’s truth must not be relegated to scheduled times and artificial environments.
 It’s best learned in the everyday moments of normal life.

 How to make discipleship part of your life